littlehorse-enterprises/littlehorse/docs/QUICKSTART_JAVA.md

 }
 ```

-Now let's run an example:
+Now let's run an example.
+This example lives in the `examples/basic` folder, and is a "Hello World" example of LittleHorse.

 > More examples at [examples](../examples).